Brux05/drug_AI/README.md

 - **Bioactivity landscape** — the pIC50 histogram from the notebook's EDA cell.
-- **Potency vs. drug-likeness** — a live scatter of the current candidate batch, with the "ideal zone" (QED > 0.6, pIC50 > 8.0) outlined, same as the Goldilocks-zone plot in the notebook.
+- **Potency vs. drug-likeness** — a live scatter of the current candidate batch, with the "ideal zone" (QED > 0.6, pIC50 > 8.0) outlined,as the
+  Goldilocks-zone plot .
 - **Top generated candidates** — structure images (rendered server-side with RDKit, since RDKit doesn't run in the browser) plus potency/QED bars and the Usefulness Index.
 Click **Generate new candidates** to re-run the BRICS